 Witches Bells: Their History, Lore and How to Use Them

 Want more cowbell?
 Not me.
 I want more witches bells!
 These pretty little decorations are much more than simple décor for a witch’s home.
 They are powerful protective wards.
 In this article, we define witches bells, discover their centuries-old origins, PLUS learn how to use them in your home to ward off negative energy and spirits.
+And mark the beginning and end of ritual.

 What Are Witches Bells?

-Put simply, witches bells are a handheld-size set of magical bells hung from a doorknob or a nail in their home.
+Put simply, witches bells are a set of magical bells hung from a doorknob or a nail in their home.
 Witches mostly use these bells to ward off negativity in a home, but they are also pretty to look at and listen to!
 This magical ringing device has ages-old origins, and I can’t help but notice the correlation to the modern doorbell and musical instruments.
 Where did these jingly little charms come from?
 And why do witches use them today?

-Witches Bells Origins: Church Bells, Cow bells, and More
+Witches Bells Origins: Church Bells, Cow Bells, and More

 Bells have been used for centuries for spiritual and mundane reasons.
 First, let’s look at the physical aspects of the bell and its uses through time.
 Bells are typically made of metal and consist of a hollowed out vessel with a dangling piece inside called a clapper or uvula.
 The clapper hits the walls inside and produces a ringing sound upon movement.
 The word bell literally translates to mean “to roar” or “to make a loud noise” (think bellow).
 The first bell was invented in the 3rd millennium BC in Neolithic China, as archaeological evidence suggests (Wikipedia).
 By Medieval Times, bells were a prominent tool used by churches, farms, and business owners.